tamnguy443/cs3337/CHAGE_LOG.md

 April-13th The FoodDescription file was created and contains the necessary ingredients and instructions for every food in foodList.csv

-April 14th The Ui was updated to have a schedule for the user to see their choosen meals organized on a weekly basis.
+April-14th The Ui was updated to have a schedule for the user to see their choosen meals organized on a weekly basis.
 The schedule button on the main menu displays the times for when each meal(breakfast,lunch,snack1,snack2,dinner) should be eaten.

+April-15th The schedule scene was updated to have a new layout.
+The scene now displays all days of the week on the top of the scene and all the times for each meal on the left hand side of the menu.